nonlocal-lia/microsoft-movie-analysis/README.md

 ![Date Chart](/images/release_chart.png)

-The director with the highest mean profit per Sci-Fi movie release was Colin Trevorrow, but only release 1 Sci-FI film (Jurrasic World)
+The director with the highest mean profit per Sci-Fi movie release was Colin Trevorrow, but they only released 1 Sci-FI film (Jurrasic World)
 Joss Whedon is the second highest, with more than one film in his track record.

 ![Director Chart](/images/director_chart.png)